A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: An alternative proof of correctness for Fitch's algorithm

 In this section, we consider the following special case of the SPS: given a set of taxa $\Gamma =\{1,2,\dots,n\}$, a rooted, binary phylogenetic tree $T$ of $\Gamma$ and a character $C$ of $\Gamma$, find an extension $C'$ of $C$ to $V(T)$ that minimizes score$(T,C')$.
 We call this problem the \emph{Binary Tree Parsimony Score Problem} (BTPS).
 It is well known that the BTPS can be solved in polynomial-time:

 \begin{prop} The BTPS can be solved in polynomial time by Fitch's algorithm (see algorithm~\ref{algo::Fitch})~\citep{fitch71}. \end{prop}

-We construct an algorithm that operates like Algorithm~\ref{algo::Fitch} and prove that it solves the BTPS using linear programming duality arguments.
+\CorrB{Notice that Fitch's algorithm solves the BTPS even if we remove the restriction to binary trees.
+Here, for the purpose of our analysis of the SPS in the next section, we do not discuss this aspect of the algorithm any further.} We construct an algorithm that operates like Algorithm~\ref{algo::Fitch} and prove that it solves the BTPS using linear programming duality arguments.
 This analysis will aid us in the next section in the development of an approximation algorithm for the SPS.
 Let $T$ be a rooted, binary phylogenetic tree of $\Gamma$, let $C:\Gamma\to S_p$ be a character of $\Gamma$ and let $C'$ be an extension of $C$ from $\Gamma$ to $V(T)$. \citet{fischer15} formulated an integer program to model the BTPS by introducing binary decision variables $x_v^s$ for all $v\in V_{\text{int}}^t$, $s\in S_p$, such that

 and edge variables $c_e$ for all $e\in E$, such that